Introduction

 Analog Input (I/P)

-To configure a GPIO as Analog Input, click on corresponding GPIO’s Change Config button.
+To configure a GPIO as Analog Input, click on the corresponding GPIO’s Change Config button.
 Select Analog I/P radio and click the Submit button.

 Individual GPIOs on the board can be turned on/off by clicking the Toggle GPIO button next to the corresponding index.
 The status change will be displayed on the page immediately for feedback.

 All GPIO pins can be used as Analog to Digital Converter inputs as well.
 The ADC input range is 0 to +3.3V.
 The ADC can acquire analog signal at the resolution of 10 bits per sample.
 It is recommended to use a series resistor with the GPIO/ADC pins when interfacing with other circuits.
-In output mode, GPIOs can source up to 2mA(Refer Technical Specifications for more details).
+In output mode, GPIOs can source up to 2mA(Refer to Technical Specifications for more details).

 The table below summarizes the GPIO and Analog to Digital Converter input positions on the header.